Introduction

 Core Team Structure

-Executive Sponsor: Senior leader with budget authority and organizational influence.
+The Executive Sponsor should be a senior leader with budget authority and organizational influence.
 In Philippine organizations, this should be someone respected across the hierarchy who can navigate both formal authority and informal influence networks.

-Process Owner: The manager or director ultimately responsible for process outcomes post-transformation.
-They have vested interest in success and organizational credibility.
+The Process Owner is the manager or director ultimately responsible for process outcomes post-transformation, bringing both vested interest in success and organizational credibility.

-Transformation Lead: Project manager skilled in change management, process design, and technology implementation.
-Preferably someone with prior transformation experience.
+The Transformation Lead serves as project manager, skilled in change management, process design, and technology implementation, and preferably someone with prior transformation experience.

-Subject Matter Experts: Frontline employees who execute current processes daily.
-Their practical knowledge identifies real-world obstacles that documentation misses.
+Subject Matter Experts from the frontline execute current processes daily, and their practical knowledge identifies real-world obstacles that documentation misses.

-Technology Representatives: IT team members who understand system capabilities, integration requirements, and technical constraints.
+Technology Representatives from the IT team bring understanding of system capabilities, integration requirements, and technical constraints.

-Change Management Specialist: Professional focused on user adoption, training, communication, and organizational change aspects.
+A Change Management Specialist focuses on user adoption, training, communication, and the organizational change aspects that determine whether new processes actually stick.

 Team Composition Best Practices